Sam Mantom

-Samuel Stephen Mantom (born 20 February 1992) is an English footballer who plays as a midfielder for Rushall Olympic.
+Samuel Stephen Mantom (born 20 February 1992) is an English footballer who plays as a midfielder for Rushall Olympic where he holds the role of player-coach.

 Club career

 West Bromwich Albion

 Mantom began his career as a youth player for Walsall's academy before being spotted by West Bromwich Albion.
 The Baggies reportedly paid £20,000 to bring him to The Hawthorns.

 After regularly appearing for the Baggies' reserve side, Mantom was handed a professional deal by the club.
 He joined Icelandic side Haukar on 14 May 2010.
 Mantom made seven appearances for the newly promoted Úrvalsdeild side, scoring twice.

 He made his debut for West Brom in the Football League Cup game against Leyton Orient at Brisbane Road on 24 August 2010, which ended in a 2–0 win for the Baggies.

 On 23 November 2010 he joined Tranmere Rovers on a month–long emergency loan.
 Mantom made his debut on the same day in a 1–0 defeat against Hartlepool United.

 On 17 February 2011 he joined Oldham Athletic on a month–long emergency loan.
 On 19 February 2011, Mantom made his debut for the Latics in a 1–0 defeat against Bristol Rovers.
 Mantom made four goalless appearances before returning to his parent club.